tiktekteam/tiktekteam.github.io/DEPLOYMENT.md

-# Deploying to GitHub Pages
+# Deploying the React Math Simulations Gallery to GitHub Pages

-Follow these steps to deploy this Math Simulations Gallery to your GitHub Pages root domain:
+Follow these steps to deploy this React-based Math Simulations Gallery to your GitHub Pages root domain:

 ## Deployment Steps